cebert/serverless-web-analytics-demo-spa-application/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
 I do not plan on actively maintaining this sample SPA application after AWS Community Day 2024, so feel free to fork it.

 ## License